 Ah Jalal ad-Din Rumi penny for your thoughts.
 I wonder what this lover of the divine would have to say about his fellow Persian and the words he transmitted about the Beloved of Allah (swt).

-I’m honestly trying to imagine scenarios where an person who has legs and arms cut off was caught stealing.
+I’m honestly trying to imagine scenarios where a person who has legs and arms cut off was caught stealing.
 Maybe the readers of this blog can help me out.
 Admittedly at times I lack imagination.

 Had any hadith reached me I would think about what Allah (swt) had said about his noble creation the Blessed Messenger (saw).
 I would weigh it against other hadith that show him to be compassionate and kind and than I would have stood up in what ever circle of learning I was in, and told the one narrating this to “Fear Allah!”
 I would have left such a circle.

 In my heart how can such a circle be sacred that speak such monstrosities about the Blessed Messenger (saw).
+Not only that but that the companions did not act upon the explicit and direct command of the Blessed Messenger (saw).

 But for those who grade this as ‘hasan‘ as sound you have to wonder what they envisioned the Blessed Messenger (saw) to have been like.
 You have to wonder how they see Islam being implemented in communities across the globe.